abylaw/asyncy-front-end/packages/microservice.guide/lifecycle/README.md

 # Lifecycle

-A service **MAY** define it's own procedure for when the service is first started and when it is shutdown.
+A service **MAY** define custom lifecycle hooks for startup and shutdown.

 ```yaml
 lifecycle: